epicwebgame/dragdrop/HTML5/Elements.md

 ## Elements

 There is an [HTML element reference on the MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) that classifies elements based on function.

-### New HTML5 tags / elements
-1. article
-2. aside
-3. audio
-4. bdi
-5. canvas
-6. command
-7. data
-8. datalist
-9. details
-10. embed
-11. figcaption
-12. figure
-13. footer
-14. header
-15. hgroup
-16. keygen
-17. mark
-18. meter
-19. nav
-20. output
-21. progress
-22. rp
-23. rt
-24. ruby
-25. section
-26. source
-27. summary
-28. time
-29. track
-30. video
-31. wbr

-### Elements deprecated by HTML5
-1. acronym
-2. applet
-3. basefont
-4. big
-5. center
-6. dir
-7. font
-8. frame
-9. frameset
-10. isindex
-11. noframes
-12. s
-13. strike
-14. tt
-15. u
+However, I am classifying them as *what existed earlier*, *what was added* and *what was removed*, and then a long list of *all that there is now,* because such a classification helps my brain take an inventory of the entire gamut, label and store information and concepts better.

+## At a glance
+The listing below indicates that there were 108 elements prior to the advent of HTML5.
+15 of these were removed, 93 retained, and a new 31 added.
+Thus making the total number of elements now valid in HTML5 to be 124.

 ### Elements that existed in HTML4 and were brought into HTML5
+This list does not include the elements that have been deprecated by HTML5.
+Therefore, the total number of elements that existed prior to HTML5 are these 93 plus the deprecated 15 listed in a following section.
+That is 108 elements.

 1. a
 2. abbr
 3. address